Artwork Page for Orchid Pavilion Gathering

 This painting depicts a famous gathering that took place in China in AD 353 to celebrate the Spring Purification Festival, also known as the Double Third Festival, as it takes place on the third day of the third lunar month.
 The host invited everyone to the Orchid Pavilion to compose poetry and drink wine.
 Guests floated wine cups down a nearby creek, and where they landed, people had to drink the wine and compose a poem.

-Vertically long hanging scroll with black and grey ink depicting a landscape with jagged mountains in the background and a house clinging to the side of a mountain on the left, a creek winding below.
-Perfectly straight lines create the outline and patterns of the house while expressive dashes convey leaves on the trees that partially cover it.
-Below, a gate stands on one side of the water and a gathering of people sit on the opposite bank.
-A bridge cuts across the lower center, the stream roiling as it runs over jagged rocks beyond it.
+A hanging scroll with black and gray ink depicts a mountainous landscape with a house perched on the left, a creek winding below it.
+The house is outlined and patterned largely in straight lines, while expressive dashes convey foliage on the trees partially covering it.
+Near the center, a gate stands on the creek's left bank, and people sit on the right.
+A bridge arcs across the bottom, the water roiling as it runs over jagged rocks.

 Orchid Pavilion Gathering